Wake-induced response of vibro-impacting systems: Stability analysis

-where $S_i$ is the STM or saltation matrix at the instant of $i^{th}$ impact.
-Similarly for a given solution obtained numerically with period $T$ and $n$ number of impacts, the monodromy matrix is defined by Eq. \eqref{eq 7}.
+where $\mathbf{S}_i$ is the STM or saltation matrix at the instant of $i^{th}$ impact.
+Similarly, for a given solution obtained numerically with period $T$ and $n$ number of impacts, the monodromy matrix is defined by Eq. \eqref{eq 10}.

 According to the Floquet theory, the monodromy matrix is evaluated by integrating the fundamental solution matrix over one complete orbit.
-This ensures that the time varying Jacobian over the limit cycle is now observed over one period, making the entries of the state transition matrix constant.
-Here, the saltation matrix describes the mapping of orbits in the local neighbourhood at the instants when the dynamical system undergoes an impact with a discontinuity boundary.
-Consider an arbitrary dynamical system $\mathbf{x}$ with a small perturbation $\mathbf{y}$.
-The governing dynamics and its corresponding variational equations are presented in Eq. \eqref{eq 8}.
+This ensures that the time-varying Jacobian over the limit cycle is now observed over one period, making the entries of the state transition matrix constant.
+Here, the saltation matrix describes the mapping of orbits in the local neighbourhood of the barrier at the instants when the dynamical system undergoes an impact with a discontinuity boundary.

-Fig. \ref{fig 13} is a schematic representation of two perturbed trajectories obeying Eq. \eqref{eq 8}.
-The periodic trajectory of the primary system starts initially from $\mathbf{x}_p$ and undergoes impact at $H(\mathbf{x}_i) = 0$.
-Here, $H(\mathbf{x}) = 0$ is a scalar function that models the discontinuity boundary.